Canva Design Systems: How to Set Up and Use Canva Brand Kit

 How to Create a Brand Template:

-1. Design your graphic using your brand kit colors, fonts, and logos
+1. Design your graphic using your brand kit colours, fonts, and logos

 2. Click “Share” → “Template link” → “Save as template”